mattdistefano/accessibility-training/readme.md

 ## How do we comply?

 WCAG compliance is a tricky subject.
-Because WCAG is intended to describe the requirements for accessibile digital applications *in general*, the details of meeting those requirements in a specific technology often require additional research and experimentation.
+Because WCAG is intended to describe the requirements for accessible digital applications *in general*, the details of meeting those requirements in a specific technology often require additional research and experimentation.
 Likewise, because WCAG often specifies outcomes instead of implementation details, real-world testing is frequently required.
 This in turn can be challenging, because UAs and ATs can themselves be buggy, different combinations of UA and AT may produce different results, AT can often be expensive and difficult to learn, etc.

 That said, there's a number of things we can do to promote accessibility in our projects: